BomberFish/blog/_posts/2024-10-29-browse-for-me.md

 > In this article, I’ll refer to The Browser Company of New York as “BCNY”, and Browse For Me as “BFM”.

+## Update (2025-03-04)

+BCNY seems to have resolved this issue... by disabling the sharing of BFM pages.
+The API endpoint seems to be down as well.
+Existing links however, still work.

 ## The goal
 Make a shared BFM link display whatever content I want.